The Git Commit History

 This command prints a summary of the committed changes where the

-message contains the string "license"
+message contains the string "license" (case

 insensitive).